rei/rei-cedar-docs/docs/getting-started/as-a-developer/README.md

 Cedar components are built using [Vue](https://vuejs.org) and can only be used in Vue projects
 <hr>

-## About component packages
+## About Component Packages
-All components are available as a package on [npm within the REI organization](https://www.npmjs.com/search?q=%40rei).
+All components are available as a package on [NPM within the REI organization](https://www.npmjs.com/search?q=%40rei).

 Each component is a separate NPM package.
 This ensures that you only have the essentials for your application - nothing more.